Dragon Lord (character): Ral Dorn

+"Shooter wanted to keep the name Dragon Lord, but he wanted a new character that wasn't a kung fu character.
+He asked me to create one."

 Powers and abilities

-Nu-An has some degree of combat skills, but he shows minimal skills.
-Apparently, he is immune to aging due to him eating a fruit from the Tree of Immortality.
+Nu-An is shown to have some degree of minimal combat skills.
+He does not appear to age due to him eating a fruit from off the Tree of Immortality.

 The Tako Shamara version of the Dragon Lord could summon dragons and control them through elixirs created in his cauldron.
 He was mocked by Taskmaster for this flaw, who felt that such an ability would not be useful in combat due to its time-consuming nature.